bryanmiller89/react-weather/README.md

 # react-weather

 Web based application that utilizes weather API and Google Maps API to list different weather elements of a city based on a user's input.
 Demonstrates working knowledge of action creators, React (for front-end rendering), Redux (for managing state), and Axios (for AJAX requests).
+Styled using Bootstrap 4.

 ### Getting Started